 This builds on the MSC for Me app that debuted on MSC Meraviglia.
 The app acts like a personal concierge allowing you to check-in online, guide you round the ship, look at what’s going on and plan your cruise in real time, including purchasing various services.
 It’s a really good app, in fact one of the best I’ve tried.
 Head over to this blog in the Sea to Z Guide where I talk more about technology and cruising.

-Part 2 of this review series coming soon where we will talk about food on board, the entertainment and other aspects of this brand new ship.
+Click below to head to Part II of this series which talks all about about the food on board, the entertainment and other aspects of this brand new ship.